yousefelassal/quote-cron/README.md

 > Whoever is happy will make others happy, too.

 > It has long been an axiom of mine that the little things are infinitely the most important.

+> Bad times have a scientific value.
+These are occasions a good learner would not miss.